d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 **Step 2**: To answer any research question, we must *design a study and collect data*.
 For our question, the study consists of each student being presented with two Martian letters and asking which was Bumba.
 Your responses will become our observed data that we will explore.

-\newpage
 **Observational units** or **cases** are the subjects data are collected on.
 In a spreadsheet of the data set, each row will represent a single observational unit.

 2. What are the observational units in this study?

 \vspace{0.4in}

 3. How many students are in class today?
-This is the *sample size*.
+This is the **sample size**.

 \vspace{0.3in}